devansh10kushwaha/meta-lead-management-platform/README.md

-# Meta Lead Privacy Policy
+# Meta Lead Management System

 A full-stack application designed to manage Meta lead data and provide a dedicated privacy-policy experience for applications that interact with Meta lead information.